loco/swizzle/README.md

 This version was developed very quickly for our own API specifically.
 That means it's not guaranteed to support the whole Swagger spec.

+This version was written for Guzzle 3, but the Guzzle project has since moved on to version 4.